Pancare Scholarships & Awards Program

 Pancare Foundation continues to deliver significant investment in research for better treatments and better lives for Australians impacted by pancreatic and upper gastrointestinal cancers with this year’s scholarships delivering $180,000 in much needed support for early-career researchers.

 Pancare is offering two scholarships in its 2021 application round, including the Phil Sly Research Scholarship and introducing the inaugural Onwards & Upwards Damien Woodruff Scholarship.
 Pancare is also raising the value of both awards on offer in 2021, each award now totalling $75,000 over three years.

 Phil Sly Research Scholarship

 The Phil Sly Research Scholarship was first awarded in 2013 to honour the life of Phil Sly, who was an entrepreneur, building developer, racehorse owner, philanthropist and cancer survivor.
 He battled colorectal cancer, liver and lung metastases with the same determination as applied to all aspects of his life.
-Phil has been a supporter and friend to Pancare Foundation from its early days.
+Phil was a supporter and friend to the Pancare Foundation from its early days.
 He believed in fostering world-class research to improve the management of pancreatic, liver, biliary, oesophageal and stomach cancers.
 This scholarship acknowledges his generosity, passion and inspirational approach to life.

 2013 – Dr Venessa Chin, Garvan Institute, NSW.
 Biomarker and Targeted Novel Drug Development in Pancreatic Cancer

-New Onwards & Upwards Damian Woodruff Scholarship
+New Onwards & Upwards Damien Woodruff Scholarship

 Cancer Australia Priority-driven Collaborative Cancer Research Scheme